 What if I am claiming Local Housing Allowance?

 Housing Allowance is generally paid directly to tenants these days.
 As the tenancy is between you and us, you must be aware is it your responsibility to ensure rent is paid on time, regardless of the day you receive appropriate benefits.
 Any shortfall and non-payments are your responsibility.

 We would ideally like to see evidence of an existing benefit claim and may request that you have a Guarantor, who is ideally working and/or a homeowner.
-A guarantor would be asked to provide proof of ID, affordability and would be referenced, at an additional cost of £25.
+A guarantor would be asked to provide proof of ID, affordability and would be referenced.

 Can I pay the deposit and rent by personal cheque when I collect the keys?

 No, we can only release the keys if we have received cleared funds such as cash, BACS or a Bankers draft.
 For personal cheques you should allow a minimum of five days for clearance.

 Why have I got to ring to arrange an appointment if I want to come into the office?